martincout/ColorFlipper/README.md

 - Uses an Array of hex values and color names
 - When you click the button the background changes its color
 - It tells you what is the current color of the background
-- Randomise the color selection.
+- Clicking the button selects a random color

 ## Screenshot